a1v0/a1v0.de/draft-articles/overcoming-scim-provisioning-errors-in-servicenow.md

 It's unclear why these errors happen: is it because of ServiceNow or because of the tool making the SCIM requests (e.g. Entra).
 As far as I was able to glean, ServiceNow supports SCIM properly, according to the official SCIM specifications.
 The devil, nonetheless, remains in the detail.

 It's most likely a combination of discrepancies between ServiceNow and tools like Entra.
 The big problem is that neither Entra nor ServiceNow let you see the full payloads being sent/received.
 This makes troubleshooting very difficult.

+## Troubleshooting SCIM errors

+Unfortunately, much of the troubleshooting you can do with SCIM is trial and error.
+However, one useful thing you can do is to play around with the **ServiceNow API Explorer** (accessible in the navigation menu by searching for "API Explorer").

+Here, you can build correctly formatted requests without a third-party tool like Entra and see how ServiceNow responds.

+This might help you determine whether an issue is being cause by Entra or by your internal ServiceNow config.
+Sometimes, invalid/incorrect field mapping in ServiceNow might be the culprit.